Rocky Mountain Arsenal

 The Bison are back!
 Centuries ago, bison herds roamed this short grass prairie within the shadow of the Front Range, as evidenced by bison bones found at the Arsenal.
 Now, bison have returned and are thriving.
 The Refuge is now home to more than two dozen bison, the first time in more than a century that a wild herd will roam the short grass prairie just outside of Denver.

 See some wildlife that is next door to the city!
-This two-hour guided tour is available each Saturday, Sunday and Wednesday except for holidays, starting at 10 a.m.
 Wildlife you may see on the tour includes bison, coyotes, raptors, mule and white-tailed deer and many song birds.
-Reservations are required - call 303-289-0930.
+Reservations are required.
+For more information visit the Rocky Mountain Arsenal Wildlife Refuge partner page.

 The RMA Sport Fishing Program has been extremely popular for anglers, providing a serene natural setting and a great "catch" rate of more than one fish per hour during the past 10 years.
 Game fish in Lake Mary includes largemouth bass, channel catfish, white and black crappie, bluegill, and yellow perch.
 Grass carp are present in Lake Mary to control vegetation growth and common carp are present in both lakes.
+Fishing is permitted on Tuesdays, Saturdays, and Sundays from 6:00 am to 6:00 pm.
 Note: the fishing program is "catch-and-release."

 DIRECTIONS: The Refuge is 11 miles northeast of Denver.
 From I-70 take the Havana Street exit north to 56th Avenue.
 Proceed forward through the gate and follow any posted directions.